-Located in the Doubletree by Hilton hotel, the Cactus Rose Steakhouse and its local chef Albert DiIeso offer casual dining indoors or by the fire on the romantic patio.
+Located in the DoubleTree by Hilton hotel, the Cactus Rose Steakhouse and local chef Albert DiIeso offer casual dining indoors or by the fire on the romantic patio.
 The house specialty, prime rib, is a highlight on the extensive steakhouse menu.
 Also serving breakfast, lunch, and an award-winning Sunday brunch.

 445 S. Alvernon Way

 Luncheon items include a salmon club, soups, hamburgers with seasoned fries, fresh salads, amazing pastries, and more.
 Breakfast begins at 8 a.m.
 Many guests enjoy dining alfresco overlooking the Tucson Museum of Art's lush courtyard.

 Tucson Museum of Art